 American colonial portraits provide viewers important clues into the values, aspirations, and daily lives of men, women, and children in the 18th century.
 By closely examining several works, especially the clothing and accessories portrayed, participants will discover how paintings reflect the shaping of our unique American identity.
 This interactive session provides fresh ways to consider the formation of a nation.

 American women artists, especially those working before 1945, had to navigate societal expectations of women’s domestic roles with their drive to be recognized as professionals.
 These artists often faced difficult choices–sacrificing in their personal lives or professional options.
 Their art often reveals this conflict.
 Despite evident talent and success, most fell into obscurity with their death.
 In this interactive session, participants discover and closely examine paintings by several artists, who collectively paint a picture of changing American attitudes during a pivotal growth period in American history.

 Many famous artists have been inspired by Connecticut’s pastoral tranquility and radiant light.
 But the story of Connecticut told through painting is so much more.
 Come explore stories of the state’s rich history through the painted canvas.
 Learn about the Colonial portrait painter who as a Loyalist fled to England during the Revolutionary War, only to return to paint Connecticut’s faces.
 Explore how painters helped create the myth of Connecticut all around the country.
 See the rise of industrialism and its uneasy relationship with farm culture.
-And yes, the transcendent landscapes, too.
+And yes, there are the transcendent landscapes, too.
 This talk is sure to give you new perspective on the place you inhabit every day, through this rich range of diverse artists and their compelling works.